dudumanbogdan/cegeka-angular-training/README.md

 ## Feature modules

-1. Tech task - refactor and move Events components to Event module
+1. Tech task - refactor and move chosen Events components to Event module
 2. Tech task - refactor and move to Share module all the components / directives / pipes which can be shared for other pages as well

 ## Routing